deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17897/index.md

 ![](charts/charts_14_0.png "🔼 Figure 15: (Left) The average token similarity of hidden states across layers in ResFormer vs. the vanilla Transformer.
 (Right) The average token similarity of hidden states across layers in Llama (8B) (Dubey et al., 2024) and Mistral (7B) (Jiang et al., 2023).")

-> 🔼 The chart displays the average token similarity of hidden states across layers for various transformer models, illustrating the over-smoothing effect in deeper layers.
+> 🔼 The chart displays the average token similarity of hidden states across layers in Resformer, vanilla Transformer, Llama, and Mistral, illustrating the over-smoothing effect in deep networks.
 > <details>
 > <summary>read the caption</summary>
 > Figure 15: (Left) The average token similarity of hidden states across layers in ResFormer vs. the vanilla Transformer.
 (Right) The average token similarity of hidden states across layers in Llama (8B) (Dubey et al., 2024) and Mistral (7B) (Jiang et al., 2023).